-The strategic plan focuses on several aspects of the RWA's operations, including increasing revenues from non-core initiatives, with the objective of mitigating water rate increases.
+The strategic plan focuses on several aspects of the RWA's operations, including increasing revenues from commercial business initiatives, with the objective of investing back into the core utility and mitigating water rate increases for customers.
 Enhanced revenue sources, such as services offered through the RWA's water laboratory and PipeSafe protection programs, help to reduce reliance on water revenues, mitigating rate increases for our customers.